DrTaDa/AGI_ML_intelligence/README.md

 ## Goal

-Through this repository I want to help people access ressources about the research performed on the human brain and the progresses made toward the creation of and artficial general intelligence (AGI).
+Through this repository I want to help people access ressources about the research performed on the human brain and the progresses made toward the creation of and artificial general intelligence (AGI).

 Warning: this list of ressrouces is about AGI and intelligence.
 It it not about machine learning.